MOTUS DOT Registration System Explained

 When Is MOTUS Launching?

 Until FMCSA formally moves a company into MOTUS, existing FMCSA registration systems remain active.
-Companies should continue using current tools unless directed otherwise.
+Companies should continue using the current FMCSA registration systems until they are notified to transition into MOTUS following the May 14, 2026, rollout.

 Who Does MOTUS Apply To?